-You can prefer to eat this Pilaf with grilled meat and/or chicken meat.
+You can prefer to eat this Bulgur Pilaf with grilled meat and/or chicken meat.
 It supports the main dish taste by adding its own flavor.
-Beside its nutritious pros, it is also a very economical side dish to prepare.
+Besides its nutritious pros, it is also a very economical side dish to prepare.

-Bulgur is considered as a man-made grain, which formed by specially treated wheat (cleaned and pre-boiled).
+Bulgur is considered a man-made grain, which is formed by specially treated wheat (cleaned and pre-boiled).
 Once the cleaned wheat absorbs water, its size gets bigger and once the water evaporates and it gets dry, it becomes Bulgur.
-After this process, it divides into different sizes to make different type of foods.
+After this process, it divides into different sizes to make different types of foods.

 We don’t have any written historical information about the origins of Bulgur and who invented the ‘Bulgur Pilaf’ first.
 We only know that ‘Bulgur Pilaf’ is a very common side dish in all Middle Eastern countries for centuries.